codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * "**Factor analysis, for example, is a causal model that uses continuous variables**"
 * How a Boltzmann Machine generates data
   * A different generative model; *not* a causal-generative model
+    * FWC - See slide 40 of lec12.pdf.
+This must be how they generate Picasso-looking art from non-Picasso art.
+Analogous to training on '2's and then applying to '3's.
   * Instead, everything is defined in terms of the energies of joint configurations of the visible and hidden units.
   * The energies of joint configurations are related to their probabilities in 2 ways (that both agree w/ each other).
     1. Simply define the probability as follows: p(v,h) <proportional-to> exp(-E(v,h))